 Please note: this feature is in Preview at the moment, which means we're still making a few tweaks here and there to make it even better.
-It also means that while all customers can benefit from the Quote-to-Order Workflow right now, when it's out of Preview it may be restricted to certain subscriptions.
+It also means that whilst all customers can benefit from the Quote-to-Order Workflow right now, when it's out of Preview it may be restricted to certain subscriptions.

 No more vague order confirmations!
 Add authorisation buttons ("Approve" and "Reject") to your PDF Quote documents (Word & PDFs) and/or to the covering email to get unambiguous order confirmations coming through thick and fast!
 These buttons take the user to the Customer Portal to action that stage of the Quote-to-Order Workflow.

 You'll need CRM Admin rights in order to follow the steps in this article

 Step 1: Go to Settings Centre

 Navigate to the Settings Centre by selecting System Settings in the navigation menu, and select the 'Emails & Documents' page.